 Rabbi Daniel Fridman is continuing his post-rabbinic studies at Yeshiva University as a RIETS kollel fellow.
-He is a Resident Scholar at The Jewish Center, where he delivers a Advanced Talmud Chaburah, weekly shiurim in Parshah, Halakha, and Tanakh, and coordinates youth Torah learning.
+He is the Morah D’Atra at the Jewish Center of Teaneck and a Rebbe at Torah Academy of Bergen County.
 Rabbi Fridman is a graduate of Columbia College and Yeshivat Har Etzion and received his smikha from RIETS.

 Dr. Shalom Holtz is an assistant professor of Bible at Yeshiva University.
 Dr. Holtz holds a bachelor’s degree (summa cum laude) from Harvard University (1999) and a doctorate from the University of Pennsylvania (2006), both in Near Eastern languages and civilizations.

 Dr. Holtz’s research interests include the relationship between ancient Mesopotamian civilization and Jewish civilization.
 His most recent book is Neo-BabylonianTrial Records.
 The goal of his current research, supported by a grant from the Memorial Foundation for Jewish Culture, is a monograph-length investigation of connections between prayer and the courtroom in the biblical world.